apache/skywalking-website/docs/README.md

   - header: SkyWalking 6.5.0 release
     content: New metrics comparison view in UI.
 Dynamic Alert setting supported.
 JDK9-12 supported in backend.
     time: Nov.
 15th 2019
-  - header: Welcome Wei Zhang as new committer
-    content: Based on his continuous contributions, Wei Zhang (a.k.a [arugal](https://github.com/arugal)) has been voted as a new committer.
-    time: Nov.
-14th 2019